CRAFTCONNECT

 A message from Kristin & John Garbett, Founding Partners CRAFTCONNECT

-Friend, If you have a substance use or mental health disorder, the “We Recover Together” program was created to support you and your family after treatment.
+Friend, If you have a substance use disorder, the “We Recover Together” program was created to support you and your family after treatment.
 This program is not about ontrol, judgment, or telling you how to live your life.
 You stay in charge of your own recovery and move forward at your own pace.
 The goal of this program is to help family members learn healthier ways to communicate and respond.
 When families change how they respond, daily life often feels less stressful.
 Pressure goes down.
 Conflict happens less often.
 Conversations become calmer and clearer.
 This makes it easier for you to focus on your own recovery goals.
 The only expectations are your weekly participation and a willingness to try.

 PROGRAM ORIENTATION